 There’s a great strand of Charlie Parker revelations: ‘Moose The Mooche’ was an ode to Emry Byrd, a shoeshine stand operator in LA who also moonlighted as Parker’s heroin dealer, a polio victim who could only move around on crutches or in a wheelchair; ‘Now’s The Time’ was ripped off for Paul Williams’ R’n’B hit ‘The Hucklebuck’; ‘Scrapple From The Apple’ was named for Bird’s favourite concoction of pork trimmings, cornmeal and flour, shaped into a loaf and then sliced and fried – apparently a New York speciality.

-The songwriters themselves are usually no less interesting: Jimmy Van Heusen, for example, co-writer of ‘Love And Marriage’ and ‘Come Fly With Me’ amongst many other classics, was born Edward Babcock and later became a Hollywood player and friend of Sinatra by sheer force of will.
+The songwriters themselves are usually no less interesting: Jimmy Van Heusen, for example, co-writer of ‘Love And Marriage’ and ‘Come Fly With Me’ amongst many other classics, was born Edward Babcock and later became a Hollywood player and Sinatra buddy by sheer force of will.

-Of course Gioia’s lists of recommended versions will infuriate with its omissions, but there are some good ones too: Lenny Breau’s ‘Days Of Wine and Roses’, Casey Abrams’ ‘Nature Boy’ (as performed on ‘American Idol’) or Sun Ra’s version of ‘My Favorite Things’.
-And some of his personal predilections are somewhat puzzling.
+Of course Gioia’s lists of recommended versions will infuriate some with its omissions, but there are good, unexpected ones too: Lenny Breau’s ‘Days Of Wine and Roses’, Casey Abrams’ ‘Nature Boy’ (as performed on ‘American Idol’) or Sun Ra’s version of ‘My Favorite Things’.

 But in general this is a hugely worthwhile study, full of superb anecdotes and factoids, surely of interest to jazz and pop fans alike – after all, ‘The Jazz Standards’ is pretty much a history of popular song from the twenties to the late sixties.